realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/getting-started.md

 ### Validate installation

-The current version of mobile can be retrieved with the command:
+To check if the everything went will you can check the current version of mobile:

 ```bash
 frontier mobile -v | --version